Skip to content

 Helios at Kedleston Hall

-Visit Kedleston Hall in Derbyshire from 17 October - 2 November 2025 to see renowned artist Luke Jerram’s brand-new 7-metre diameter sculpture, Helios.
-This unique and immersive experience invites you to explore the sun's hidden beauty and power up close.
+We are looking forward to welcoming visitors to Kedleston Hall from 17 October - 2 November 2025 to see renowned artist Luke Jerram’s brand-new 7-metre diameter sculpture, Helios.
+This is now fully booked.

 Planning your visit

 Diwali at Kedleston 2025 will be celebrated from 3 October to 2 November with Helios art sculpture on display from 17 October to 2 November.
-Please note, the Hall closes on 13 October and reopens on 17 October to continue the Diwali display with the addition of the art installation Helios by Luke Jerram.
 Advance booking is required to visit the hall for visits between 17 October and 2 November.
 This booking system will apply to members and non members.
+Now fully booked.

 Sunset openings

 For late openings, visit Helios on 29 and 30 October.
-The hall will be open 11am until 7.30pm, with last entry slot at 7pm.
+The Hall will be open 11am - 4pm and 4: 30pm - 7.30pm, with last entry slot at 7pm.
 All visits must be pre-booked online.
-More details soon.

 Diwali and the sun